michaelbjames/michaelbjames.github.io/_pages/about.md

 ---

-I am a 5th year PhD student at the University of California, San Diego working with [Nadia Polikarpova]({{site.data.authors.Nadia_Polikarpova.uri}}).
+I am a 5th year PhD candidate at the University of California, San Diego working with [Nadia Polikarpova]({{site.data.authors.Nadia_Polikarpova.uri}}).
 I want to empower people to write better code, faster.
 I focus on *type-guided program synthesis* and *human-computer interactions*.